Kent Cycling and Walking Infrastructure Plan

 • Why are there two points labelled R15-11

-KRG asked 6 months ago
+KRG asked about 1 year ago

 Thank you for your feedback.
 Improvement R15-11 is assigned to three different points in the vicinity of the A2/A227 junction.
 Given their close proximity the three improvements were grouped.